lfit/releng-docs/docs/project-documentation.rst

 Add a project to ReadTheDocs
 ============================

-In this task we will add a project to ReadTheDocs.
+In this task we will add and activate a project to ReadTheDocs.
 This is necessary to let ReadTheDocs know where to pull your docs to build from.

 .. warning::